Search Pennsylvania Public Records & Databases (Free)

 Pennsylvania Public Record Laws

-Due to the Freedom of Information Act (FOIA), Americans can request many types of government records.
+Due to the federal Freedom of Information Act (FOIA), Americans can request many types of government records.
 The Right to Know Law, Pennsylvania’s FOIA, permits state residents to inquire about public information, and those possessing such information have five days to respond to requesters.

 That said, documents related to accidents and criminal investigative reports are private.1